 This is just one case of many in which Christian women are vulnerable both because of their faith and their gender.
 Violations of the right to freedom of religion or belief, increasing digital control and societal gender norms all combine to restrict the lives of women from religious minorities.
-In UK development work, it is therefore vital that the additional vulnerability of religious minority status
+In UK development work, it is therefore vital that the additional vulnerability of religious minority status those designed for husbands to track and monitor their wives, and weekly or daily checks of the phones of the female members of households.
+For example, in Oman, it is very common for women and younger relatives to have their phones and social media regularly searched by family members.
+There have been reports that these invasive methods of monitoring have led to forms of selfcensorship, with women choosing to limit or avoid Christian materials in the home out of fear of being discovered and the severe consequences that could follow."

-48 A web of forces | opendoors.org
+&lt;sup>48 A web of forces | opendoors.org

-49 lbid, page 17
+&lt;sup>49 Ibid, page 17

-50 Ibid, page 17
+&lt;sup>50 Ibid, page 17